Non-ferrous metals trading on the exchange

 1 lot of zinc – 50 tons

-the metatrader 5 trading platform , since the fourth version sometimes lacks such assets.
+For trading, it is advisable to choose the MetaTrader 5 , since the fourth version sometimes lacks such assets.

-Non-ferrous metals are traded on such world exchanges as:
+Non-ferrous metals are traded on the following global exchanges:

 • Copper: LME (London Metal Exchange), COMEX (Chicago Mercantile Exchange)